Local Langlands Correspondence for Even Orthogonal Groups via Theta Lifts: Notation

 \section{Notation}

-Let $F$ be a non-archimedean local field of characteristic 0 and residue characteristic $p$.
+Let $F$ be a nonarchimedean local field of characteristic 0 and residue characteristic $p$.
+We denote by $|\cdot|_F$ the normalized absolute value of $F$.
 Let $W_F$ be the Weil group of $F$.
-Let $|\cdot|_F$ be the normalized absolute value of $F$.
 We fix a non-trivial additive character $\psi$ of $F$, and for $c\in F^{\times}$, we define an additive character $\psi_{c}$ of $F$ by Note that any non-trivial additive character of $F$ is of the form $\psi_c$ for some $c\in F^{\times}$.
-Let $(\cdot,\cdot)_F$ be the quadratic Hilbert symbol of $F$.

-If $G$ is the $F$-rational points of a linear algebraic group, we let $\Irr(G)$ be the set of equivalence classes of irreducible smooth representations of $G$ and $\Irrt(G)$ be the subset of $\Irr(G)$ consisting of tempered representations of $G$.
-Let $\pi$ be a representation of $G$, the contragredient representation of $\pi$ is denote by $\pi^\vee$.
+Let $(\cdot,\cdot)_F$ denote the quadratic Hilbert symbol of $F$.
+If $G$ is a linear algebraic group over $F$, we denote by $\Irr(G)$ the set of equivalence classes of irreducible smooth representations of $G$, where we identify $G$ with its group of $F$-valued points $G(F)$.
+We also denote by $\Irrt(G)$ the subset of $\Irr(G)$ consisting of tempered representations.
+For any representations $\pi$, the contragredient representation of $\pi$ is denote by $\pi^\vee$.
+We denote by $\widehat{A}$ the Pontryagin dual of a finite abelian group $A$.